 bertlaw Sep 24, 2019

 The CDF will schedule and facilitate at all of the meetings lending her/his neutral voice to the negotiation.
-The CDF will guide all parties through the agreed upon agenda for each meeting.
-During the discussion it is the CDF who will keep all participants on track so that everyone’s time is well used.
-Should a situation arise where either one or both of the parties are unable continue discussing a particular issue, the CDF may suggest that one or both of the parties meet with him/her for an ‘off line’ discussion that the next time the group meets the difficult discussion might proceed more smoothly.
+The CDF will guide all parties through the agreed-upon agenda for each meeting.
+During the discussion, it is the CDF who will keep all participants on track so that everyone’s time is well used.
+Should a situation arise where either one or both of the parties are unable to continue discussing a particular issue, the CDF may suggest that one or both of the parties meet with him/her for an ‘offline’ discussion that the next time the group meets the difficult discussion might proceed more smoothly.

 With your agreement, the CDF may spend time with you and your spouse in a meeting for meetings without your attorney to assist you and your spouse in crafting a parenting plan that is appropriate for your children.
 You will explore options for parenting schedules and receive guidance about the developmentally-appropriate needs of your children.
 It is hoped that during this time you and your spouse acquire skills that improve communications which will help you become more effective co-parents.